polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 > If you're inserting keys with the UI, you must connect the UI to the second node's WebSocket
 > endpoint before inserting the second node's keys.

+> A node will not be able to produce blocks if it has not added its Aura key.

-> Block finalization can only happen if more than two-thirds of the validators have added their Aura
+> Block finalization can only happen if more than two-thirds of the validators have added their
-> and GRANDPA keys to their keystores.
+> GRANDPA keys to their keystores.
 Since this network was configured with two validators (in the
-> chain spec), block finalization can occur after the second node has added its keys (i.e. 50% < 66% <
+> chain spec), block finalization can occur after the second node has added its keys (i.e. 50% < 66%
-> 100%).
+> < 100%).

 > Reminder: All validators must be using identical chain specifications in order to peer.
 You should
 > see the same genesis block and state root hashes.